Magnushhoie/DiscoTope-3.0/README.md

 # Common issues

-- Error: Biotite/ESM-IF1 unable to process chain {_pdb}.
-No present amino-acid backbone atoms: occurs if only heteroatoms (non-amino acid residues) are found in the extracted chain.
+- No valid amino-acid backbone found: Occurs if only heteroatoms (non-amino acid residues) are found in the extracted chain.
 DiscoTope-3.0 requires full amino-acid backbone C, Ca and N atoms.
 - PDBConstructionWarning regarding discontinuous chains: Indicates missing residue atoms in the input PDB file.
 May impact DiscoTope-3.0 performance (solved structures only)
 - Biopython future deprecation warning: Benign Biopython library warning, does not impact predictions
 - ESM regression weights missing warning: Benign fair-esm library warning, does not impact predictions